Elephant Hill

-Elephant Hill Hiking and Trekking Safari in Kenya : Elephant Hill is located on the southern end of the Aberdare Ranges, about 90km of Nairobi, the elephant hill is an ideal location for a day hike safari especially if you are preparing for the more challenging Mount Kenya or Mount Kilimanjaro climbs.
-The Aberdares Ranges are situated west of Mount Kenya in the central highlands between Nyeri and Naivasha, and stretch 70km long from North to South.
-They are the water catchment area feeding two of the largest dams supplying over 95% of the Nairobi’s water needs, that is the Ndakani Dam in the Thika region and Sasumua Dam near Njabini town.
-The Aberdares slopes are also one of the major bread baskets for the vegetables suppled to Nairobi groceries, and possibly the most significant source of the second most important staple food consumed in Nairobi is the Irish potato.
+They are the water catchment area feeding two of the largest dams supplying over 95% of Nairobi’s water needs, that is, the Ndakani Dam in the Thika region and the Sasumua Dam near Njabini town.
+The Aberdare slopes are also one of the major breadbaskets for the vegetables supplied to Nairobi groceries, and possibly the most significant source of the second most important staple food consumed in Nairobi, the Irish potato.

 Hiking safari and Trekking Elephant Hill in the Aberdare ranges.

-Hiking safari and trekking the Elephant hill in the Aberdare ranges, Kenya is the best way to prepare for the big mountains like Mount Kenya and Kilimanjaro, though the hiking is abit challenging, below is the summary of the hill,
+Hiking safari and trekking the Elephant hill in the Aberdare ranges, Kenya is the best way to prepare for the big mountains like Mount Kenya and Kilimanjaro, though the hiking is abit challenging. below is the summary of the hill.

 Distance from Nairobi: About 90km